How do you know if an online writer platform is legit? How do you learn how to spot writing scams?

 My personal MWJ experience

 How was I initially alerted that perhaps Master Writing Jobs wasn’t a legit platform?
-It happened because I received the two, sad letters below, from writers hoping to get hired by me:
+It happened because I received the two, sad letters below, from writers hoping to get hired by me.

 Makes you want to cry, yes?
 To see a writer trying to cope with medically fragile kids, being duped that she was getting writing gigs from MWJ’s bogus leads.

-One easy way to avoid writing scams
+One easy way to avoid and/or spot writing scams

 Hopefully, this has helped you see how bogus writer platforms can be, and how easy it is to research these offers before you buy.